Hypnotriod/midi-box-stm32/README.md

 |          |          |        MIDI_0       |  MIDI_1  |  MIDI_2  |
 |   Cable  |   Code   |  Message |  Channel |  Byte 1  |  Byte 2  |
 ```
-Please refer to `USB-MIDI Event Packets` in [midi10.pdf](https://github.com/Hypnotriod/midi-box-stm32/blob/master/doc/midi10.pdf) for more info.
+Please refer to the `USB-MIDI Event Packets` chapter in the [midi10.pdf](https://github.com/Hypnotriod/midi-box-stm32/blob/master/doc/midi10.pdf) documentation for more info.
 ## Send midi event packets report to host device:
 * The size of `reportBuffer` should not exceed `MIDI_EPIN_SIZE` (64) bytes, and consist of a maximum of 16 event packets.
-* Ensure that MIDI driver status is IDLE before each transfer initiation by:
+* Ensure that the MIDI driver status is IDLE before each transfer initiation with:
 ```C
 USBD_MIDI_GetState(&hUsbDeviceFS) == MIDI_IDLE
 ```